vilaca/UrlShortener/README.md

 Get the latest version
 ======================

-The current latest stable version is [v0.1.0](https://github.com/vilaca/UrlShortener/releases/tag/v0.1.0).
+The current stable version is [v0.1.0](https://github.com/vilaca/UrlShortener/releases/tag/v0.1.0).

-An Eclipse project is included.

-Binary can be downloaded from [latest version jar](http://vilaca.eu/Download/UrlShortener.jar).
+To download the binary [click](http://vilaca.eu/Download/UrlShortener.jar).

 How to customize the instalation